- The machine refuses to accept a character's money.

 - Mikoto hates that particular vending machine and spin-kicks it into giving her drinks ever since it ate her 10000 yen bill.

-- In Trigun: Badlands Rumble, Wolfwood is found nearly dying of dehydration because a water vending machine was only accepting exact change, and his bill was too large.
+- In Trigun: Badlands Rumble, Wolfwood is found nearly dying of dehydration because a water vending machine refused to accept his crumpled bills.

 - A Hellboy omake strip showed him dealing with one of these, but the ending reveals that a tiny imp was behind it, not the machine itself.